meenakshisl/ockam/documentation/architecture/messaging/Routing.md

 Pipes (and especially channels) often use bidirectional communication and rely on coordinated state.

 Simplest approach to get it is to provide this state on worker start.
-However sometimes it's not possible because routes between workers can be dynamic (contain workers with random addresses) or state needs to be dynamically generated.
+However, sometimes it's not possible because routes between workers can be dynamic (contain workers with random addresses) or state needs to be dynamically generated.

-In order to coordinate this state workers can echange some handshake messages before starting to run the main pipe or channel logic.
+In order to coordinate this state workers can exchange some handshake messages before starting to run the main pipe or channel logic.

 We call this approach Sessions and such pipes and channels **session pipes** and **session channels**